coughingmouse/Korean-Romanization/README.md

 * ...Did you just use ⟨g⟩ instead of ⟨ng⟩ and ⟨q⟩ instead of ⟨g⟩?

-Yes, yes, I did.
+Yes.
+Yes, we did.

 * Why not use both ⟨k⟩/⟨g⟩ for ⟨ㄱ⟩, ⟨t⟩/⟨d⟩ for ⟨ㄷ⟩, and ⟨p⟩/⟨b⟩ for ⟨ㅂ⟩?

-Were I to make a system that translated Korean to English, I would happily just use the revised romanization of korean (again, if using breves), and you should, too.
+Were we to make a system that translated Korean to English, we would happily just use the revised romanization of korean (again, if using breves), and you should, too.
 But the purpose of writing systems including Korean ones is not to depict phones or phonemes but to convey granular meaning, or morphophonemes.
-Using both letters for the phonemes will help understand more Korean at first, but will not only make it hard to understand for Korean users, but be very inconsistent as one learns more of the language.
+Using both letters for the phonemes will help understand more Korean at first, but will not only lose semantic meaning making it hard to understand for Korean users, but be very inconsistent as one learns more of the language.
+That Koreans pronounce voiced plosives with [˩] tone voicelessly when it's the initial letter of a word is something you'll have to learn when learning the Korean language, not the writing system.

-But anyway, come on, it's not that hard to memorize that Koreans pronounce voiced plosives voicelessly (although I do agree that it sounds counterintuitive at first, until you hear that the voiceless phonemes is becoming voiced, not the other way around) and with [˩] tone when it's the first letter of a word.

 * Why not ⟨k⟩ for ⟨ㄱ⟩, ⟨kh⟩ for ⟨ㅋ⟩, and ⟨kk⟩ for ⟨ㄲ⟩? (also applies for t/th/d, p/ph/b)